krishnamaram2025/K8S/README.md

 # Title
-This project is implemented to set up K8S cluster using kubeadm tool
+This project is implemented to set up K8S cluster and intended to touch and feel of Micro Services architecture with containerized apps.
 # Infrastructure Set Up
 ```
 https://github.com/krishnamaram2025/Terraform/blob/master/README.md